2007 Argentine general election

-Argentina held national presidential and legislative elections on Sunday, 28 October 2007, and elections for provincial governors took place on staggered dates throughout the year.
+General elections were held in Argentina on Sunday, 28 October 2007 to elect the president and members of the National Congress, while elections for provincial governors took place on staggered dates throughout the year.
 For the national elections, each of the 23 provinces and the Autonomous City of Buenos Aires are considered electoral districts.
 Voter turnout was 76.2%.
 Buenos Aires Province Senator and First Lady Cristina Fernández de Kirchner of the Front for Victory won the election by 45.28% of votes against Elisa Carrió of Civic Coalition ARI, making her the second female president of Argentina and the first female president to be directly elected.
 She broke the 40 percent barrier and won in the first round.
 Elisa Carrió won in the city of Buenos Aires and came second with more than 20 percent of the votes.
 Third was Roberto Lavagna, who won in Córdoba.

 Background

 Elections for a successor to President Néstor Kirchner were held in October.
 Kirchner, although not term-limited, had declined to run for a second term.
 Kirchner's wife, Cristina Fernández de Kirchner, ran instead to succeed him.
 To enhance his wife's electoral prospects, Kirchner pressured the national statistics agency to manipulate economic numbers to make the economy appear stronger than it was.

 In addition to the President, each district elected a number of members of the Lower House (the Chamber of Deputies) roughly proportional to their population, and eight districts elected members to the Argentine Senate, where each district is entitled to three senators (two for the majority, one for the largest minority party).
 In most provinces, the national elections were conducted in parallel with local ones, whereby a number of municipalities elect legislative officials (concejales) and in some cases also a mayor (or the equivalent executive post).
 Each provincial election follows local regulations and some, such as Tucumán, hold municipal elections on other dates in the year.

 According to the rules for elections in Argentina, to win the presidential election without needing a "ballotage" round, a candidate needs either more than 45% of the valid votes, or more than 40% of the valid votes with a margin of 10 points from the runner-up.
 Following months of speculation, and despite high approval ratings, President Kirchner confirmed his decision to forfeit the 2007 race, and the ruling Front for Victory (FpV), a center-left Peronist Party, nominated the First Lady and Senator Cristina Fernández de Kirchner, on July 19.
 Acknowledging the support of a growing number of UCR figures ("K Radicals") to the populist policies advanced by Kirchnerism, the FpV nominated Mendoza Province Governor Julio Cobos as her running mate.